MyrtleSoftware/myrtle-vision/README.md

 In addition to that, it is also possible to train the same model through distillation using the method described in the Data Efficient Vision Transformer [paper](https://arxiv.org/pdf/2012.12877v1.pdf).
-The model implementation has been taken from [this](https://github.com/lucidrains/vit-pytorch) github repository.
+The model implementation is based on the implementation in [this](https://github.com/lucidrains/vit-pytorch) github repository.

 ## Installation